-Currently shortlisted for the Wolfson History Prize, my first book offers a new history of the National Health Service (NHS), bringing together the experiences of patients and the public, medical professionals, activists, trade unionists, politicians, economists, architects, filmmakers, and novelists.
+Currently shortlisted for the Wolfson History Prize and the 2024 winner of the American Historical Association’s Forkosch Prize, my first book offers a new history of the National Health Service (NHS) by bringing together the experiences of patients and the public, medical professionals, activists, trade unionists, politicians, economists, architects, filmmakers, and novelists.
 Our NHS scales from women’s experiences of maternity wards, to visits at the health centre, to the institution’s place in trans-Atlantic discussions about health reform, to the movement of Asian and Black medical professionals across formerly imperial borders.
 By interrogating where the idea of ‘Our NHS’ came from, it considers both those who defended the service and those who sought to tear it down.

 The book asks two central questions.
 Why did a state health system became tied to national identity?
 And why did this massive public institution survive the rise of neoliberalism?
 If other parts of the welfare state or state industries did not last beyond the 1980s, the health service expanded and flourished by comparison, even as it became marketised.
 In explaining the surprising persistence of the NHS, I call attention to what I describe as the endurance of social democracy in a nation where this form of politics is commonly depicted as vanquished by the end of the twentieth century.
 Based on research in nearly forty archives, Our NHS provides a different history of a service perpetually ‘in crisis’, yet surprisingly long-lasting.